IStoleTheCookieJar/IStoleTheCookieJar/README.md

-- 👋 Hi, I’m Kalvyn Adams, Undergraduate Student at University of Colorado, Boulder.
-I'm Majoring in Astrophysics & Physics and Minoring in Music & Computer Science
+- 👋 Hi, I’m Kalvyn Adams, Graduate student at UCLA.
+I'm apart of the Galactic Center Group in the department of Astronomy and Astrophysics studying dynamics of stars and what they can tell us about possible hidden features
 - 👀 I’m interested in Astrophysics, Art, Reading, Environmental Music
-- 🌱 I’m currently learning: Convolutional Neural Networks in Pytorch with galaxies, N-body simulations with Tidal Disruption Events, Proton Trapping in Earth's Lower Atmospher with NOAA Satellites
+- 🌱 I’m currently learning: Convolutional Neural Networks in Pytorch with galaxies, N-body simulations with Tidal Disruption Events, Dynamical modeling in phase space of the center of the Milky Way
 - 💻 I’m looking to collaborate on increasing the usability and application of machine learning and simulations in the field of astrophysics
 - 📫 How to reach me adams.kalvyn@gmail.com